AlynxZhou/stackharbor/srcs/posts/Dirty-Words/index.md

 tags:
   - Dirty words
 ---
-<blockquote class="centerquote">I'm so honor that I can speak another language when they ask me to shut up with their language.</blockquote>
+<blockquote class="center-quote">I'm so honor that I can speak another language when they ask me to shut up with their language.</blockquote>

 There are some ways to fight against with them, but only when you have enough power, sadly.